-Because it's a county park instead of one of the area's five more well-known state parks, Cave Point is often overlooked by those traveling to Door County each year.
+As a county park, Cave Point is often overlooked by those traveling to Door County each year.
 However, this natural gem along the eastern shore is absolutely worth the trip.

 The wind and waves from Lake Michigan have worn away limestone cliffs to create underwater caves.
 On stormy days, the sound of waves crashing into the cliffs is thunderous, and the spray can shoot up to 20 feet in the air.